Samira Saraya: Film and television

 Saraya has also played guest roles in series such as Fauda and Sirens, multiple student films, and in 2018, appeared in a German-Israeli experimental film, The Valley of the Cross.
 Filmed in Germany, the film is the story of a lesbian love affair between two women in 1920s Palestine.
 Also in 2018, Saraya got the supporting role of Hudna on the hit television She Has It, which has been greenlighted for a second season.
 In Out, a short film by Alon Sahar that premiered in the 2018 edition of Locarno Film Festival, Saraya played Rouda, a Palestinian mother whose house is invaded by IDF soldiers.
 The film was later in the middle of a controversy towards its premiere in Haifa Film Festival following culture minister Miri Regev's threat to nix its funds.
 It ultimately screened there and won the first place.

-In 2015, Saraya was offered the lead role in the feature film Samira, about a Palestinian woman in her early forties, who is recruited to carry out a suicide bombing in Israel, but changes her mind at the last moment.
-Saraya turned down the role and refused to cooperate in any way in the making of the film, because she felt it was anti-Arab and Islamophobic.
-Saraya later published an opinion piece in the online magazine Ha-Makom about her objections to the film.

 In June 2015, Saraya won the best screenplay award at the Tel Aviv LGBT film festival, TLVFest.

 In 2016, she enrolled in the Tel Aviv University film school, planning to write and direct her first feature.

 Saraya's directorial debut was with the short film Polygraph.
 The film's premier was in the 2020 edition of the LGBT film festival, TLVFest.
 She had previously won the short screenplay competition for Polygraph in the 2017 festival, receiving a grant from Gesher Foundation to produce and shoot the film.
 Polygraph stars Saraya and Hadas Yaron in the lead roles.

 Theater and stage

 Saraya is the first Palestinian drag king, performing under the stage name "Samimo".
 She began performing at parties and events of the radical queer community in 2003.
-Her first major stage role was in the play The Silwan Peacock (2012), in which she plays a young Arab woman who is forced to navigate among the conflicting interests of the state, illegal settlers, and the local Arab population regarding a site that becomes an archaeological dig.
+Her first major stage role was in the play The Silwan Peacock (2012), in which she plays a young Arab woman who is forced to navigate among the conflicting interests of the state, the Israeli settlement, and the local Arab population regarding a site that becomes an archaeological dig.
 She received a special commendation from the jury at the Acre Festival.
 The play – a Golden Hedgehog award winner, and critic-favorite – is still running as of 2018.

 Saraya appeared in several other stage productions at the Acre festival, including Ran Bechor's Hutzbama, which won Best Play.
 In 2016 she played a lead role in the avant-garde production Schreber, which also won Best Play and showed all around the country.

 As a rap and spoken word artist, Saraya performs both solo and in collaboration with other artists, including Tamer Nafar, System Ali, and others.